adlernunez/Tic-Tac-Toe-Game-in-Cpp-Built-Using-Functions-and-Loops/README.md

 The board is filled, and there is no winner (draw).

-### Restart or Exit:
+## Restart or Exit:
 After a game concludes, players can choose to restart the game or exit.

-### Controls
+## Controls

 1. Player Input: Players enter a number between 1 and 9 to place their mark.

 2. Valid Moves: If a player selects an invalid number (outside the 1-9 range) or a cell that's already occupied, they will be prompted to try again.

-### Key Features
+## Key Features

-1.Built using functions and loops (no classes or objects).
+1. Built using functions and loops (no classes or objects).

-2.Simple text-based gameplay.
+2. Simple text-based gameplay.

-3.Input validation ensures a smooth experience.
+3. Input validation ensures a smooth experience.